tf-encrypted/tf-encrypted/README.md

 - Elements of TensorFlow's networking subsystem does not appear to be sufficiently hardened against malicious users.
 Proxies or other means of access filtering may be sufficient to mitigate this.

+## Support

+Please open an [issue](https://github.com/tf-encrypted/tf-encrypted/issues) or feel free to reach out directly on [Slack](https://join.slack.com/t/tf-encrypted/shared_invite/enQtNjI5NjY5NTc0NjczLTFkYTRjYWQ0ZWVlZjVmZTVhODNiYTA2ZTdlNWRkMWE4MTI3ZGFjMWUwZDhhYTk1NjJkZTRiZjBhMzMyMjNlZmQ).

 # Contributing

+Check out our [contribution guide](./docs/CONTRIBUTING.md) for more information!

 Don't hesitate to send a pull request, open an issue, or ask for help!
 You can do so either via [GitHub](https://github.com/tf-encrypted/tf-encrypted) or by [joining](https://join.slack.com/t/tf-encrypted/shared_invite/enQtNjI5NjY5NTc0NjczLTFkYTRjYWQ0ZWVlZjVmZTVhODNiYTA2ZTdlNWRkMWE4MTI3ZGFjMWUwZDhhYTk1NjJkZTRiZjBhMzMyMjNlZmQ) our [Slack channel](https://tf-encrypted.slack.com).
-Check out our [contribution guide](./docs/CONTRIBUTING.md) for more information!

-The project was originally started by [Morten Dahl](https://mortendahl.github.io/) but has since benefitted enormously from the efforts of several contributors, most notably [Dropout Labs](https://dropoutlabs.com/) and members of the [OpenMined](https://www.openmined.org/) community (in alphabetical order):
+The project was originally started by [Morten Dahl](https://mortendahl.github.io/) but has since benefitted enormously from the efforts of several contributors, most notably [Dropout Labs](https://dropoutlabs.com/) and members of the [OpenMined](https://www.openmined.org/) community:

 - [Morten Dahl](https://github.com/mortendahl) (lead, Dropout Labs)
 - [Ben DeCoste](https://github.com/bendecoste) (Dropout Labs)